 Another way to demonstrate income distribution is to take an historical look.
-The following chart divides U.S. society into five quintiles (groups each containing 20% of the population), and shows each quintile's percent of income earned at three different time periods.
-As you can see, in 2016 the top quintile earned more than half of all the money earned in the U.S. that year, and the bottom quintile earned barely three percent.
+The following chart divides U.S. society into five quintiles (groups each containing 20% of the population), and shows each quintile's percent of income earned.
+As you can see, in 2021 the top quintile earned more than half of all the money earned in the U.S. that year, and the bottom quintile earned barely three percent.